-An 802.1x network authentication method is one of the first lines of defense that protect users and the network against outside attacks.
+Accurate authentication to the network is a key facilitator to implementing a Zero Trust Network.
 As a user connects to the network, they are prompted to provide identifying information that is compared against the stored identities of all network users.
 Read here how an American-based company upgraded their authentication method to EAP-TLS to provide far stronger network security than credentials can provide.

 Protecting this process is of utmost importance because it’s the most consistent instance of compromising information being sent over-the-air.
 Many data theft attacks target the authentication method because some are significantly less secure than others.